Migrating to Bazel Modules (a.k.a. Bzlmod) - Repo Names and Runfiles¶

 If a runfile is an executable, you may need extra logic to add the .exe

 extension on Windows.
-This is unnecessary when using rlocationpath
+This is unnecessary when using rlocationpath, since

 it will always generate the correct executable path.